Go to homepage

 Share to FacebookShare to WhatsAppShare to TwitterShare to LinkedInShare via email

-If you’re feeling the strain financially and things seem overwhelming, you can take small steps to help you stay mentally healthy.
+If you’re struggling financially and things seem overwhelming, you can take small steps to help you stay mentally healthy.
 The team at Good Thinking, London’s digital mental wellbeing service, has written this article to give you some practical tips and links to support organisations.
 We hope that our advice and free resources help you to get through these challenging times.

 Subscribe to our newsletter